r3lativo/ground_sketching/README.md

 # Ground Sketching

 This repository contains the server infrastructure for the project exploring multimodal representations of common ground in situated dialogue.
+Further information can be found in the paper "Using Machine Mental Imagery for Representing Common Ground in Situated Dialogue" [[Paper Link]](https://arxiv.org/pdf/2604.21144).

 ![Example of using visual scaffolding for common ground representation](/asset/example.png)